-If you are enrolled in the Purdue Choice Fund for 2013 or the Purdue Health Plan Plus HSA 1 or Purdue Health Plan Plus HSA 2 for 2014, you have access to two types of tax-advantaged accounts:
+If you are enrolled in the Purdue Health Plan Plus HSA 1 or Purdue Health Plan Plus HSA 2, you have access to two types of tax-advantaged accounts:

 - A limited purpose health care flexible spending account (FSA), a Purdue-sponsored medical reimbursement account.
 You may only use the limited purpose health care FSA for dental and vision expenses.

 Both accounts reduce your taxable income and give you an opportunity to use your pre-tax dollars for health care costs.